 - Courtois to start La Liga game against Bilbao

 The top 5 most significant hat-tricks by Cristiano Ronaldo

 - Updated: March 19, 2018

 Cristiano Ronaldo netted his 50th career hat-trick, as well as a quadruple on the night as Real took Girona to the cleaners, in an exciting attack laden encounter at the Santiago Bernabeu.
-His 4 goals in the game shot him up the scorer’s chart with him having scored 21 goals in his last 11 games.
+His 4 goals in the game shot him up the goalscoring chart, having scored 21 goals in his last 11 games.